-Overview of the CCA Standard
+Overview of the standard

 The purpose of the standards is to create a shared reference point for professionalism in the cleaning industry and to clarify what documented, professional operations look like in practice.